giffordlabcvr/DIGS-for-EVEs/README.md

 ## Standardised Nomenclature for EVE loci

-In DIGS-for-EVEs we have applied a systematic approach to naming Endogenous Viral Elements (EVEs), following a convention [developed for endogenous retroviruses](https://doi.org/10.1186/s12977-018-0442-1).
-Each element is assigned a unique identifier (ID) constructed from a defined set of components, separated by hyphens: e.g. **EBLG-Carbovirus.2-Boreoeutheria**
+In DIGS-for-EVEs we have applied a systematic approach to naming of non-retroviral EVEs, following a [previously developed](https://doi.org/10.1186/s12977-018-0442-1) convention.
+Each element is assigned a unique identifier (ID) constructed from a defined set of components, separated by hyphens:

+e.g. **EBLG-Carbovirus.2-Boreoeutheria**

 - The **first component** identifies the type of EVE.
 (Please refer below for a glossary of EVE types defined thus far.)